VolkovLabs/volkovlabs.io/blog/2022-08-14-customize-grafana/index.md

 # How to customize the Grafana user interface

-In this article, we collected various valuable commands to help you play with the Grafana in your style.
+This article collects various commands to help you play with the Grafana in your style.

 If you are here, you probably know what Grafana is and have already been playing with it for quite some time.
 And you are already quite aware that Grafana is a remarkable open-source tool for observability.